UMAprotocol/protocol/documentation/explainers/dvm_interfaces.md

 the maximum amount of money someone could steal from the contract if they were able to modify the price that the DVM provides.
 The contract must pay the regular fee each time the contract's PfC changes.
 There is a penalty added to the regular fee if the contract goes for more than a week (subject to change) without paying it.
 The more the payment is delayed, the larger the penalty.
+Depending on the specifics of the financial contract, the penalty can go to a keeper to incentivize them to call a public fee-payment method or it can go to the Store Interface.

 The final fee is a simpler mechanism.
 It is a flat fee charged for each price request that the contract sends.